-Based on the initial country experience a paper outlining different options for the JANS process has been developed.
+Based on the initial country experience a paper outlining different options for the JANS (How to conduct a JANS based on Country experience, 2013) has been developed.
 It can be found at www.internationalhealthpartnership.net.

 8. How long might a joint assessment take?